Hi all,

 I can try to provide some background/my perspective, but I’ll start with where things live:

-- Next is Stretch ROS2, which is where we are actively developing ROS2 Galactic packages, so you might run into some out-of-date docs or bugs while using it and we can fix those for you.
+• Next is Stretch ROS2, which is where we are actively developing ROS2 Galactic packages, so you might run into some out-of-date docs or bugs while using it and we can fix those for you.
 ROS2 currently supports the drivers and MoveIt2.
-Don’t be fooled by the fact that there’s packages called stretch_octomap or stretch_funmap, they’re actually ROS1 packages from when we started the ROS2 port and haven’t been ported yet.
 The full list of what has been ported is here.
 Personally, I think you would have a pretty easy time getting Octomap working with MoveIt2.
 There’s tutorials and people have explored down this path.

 A bit of background: FUNMAP represents the world as a “Max height image” (MHI), meaning its maps are images where each pixel represents the highest z point seen by the camera.
 MHIs look like a top down view of the world.